chinnasivakrishna/CalculatorApp/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author

 [Chinna Siva Krishna Thota]

-## Acknowledgments

-- Thanks to Expo for providing an excellent development platform
-- React Native community for the comprehensive documentation

 ## Support